-You may turn in your ADSs to the depositary in exchange of ordinary shares.
-The depositary will charge you fees for any exchange.
+You may turn in your ADSs to the depositary for cancellation and receipt of the corresponding ordinary shares.
+The depositary will charge you fees for the cancellation of ADSs and delivery of the corresponding ordinary shares.

 We may amend or terminate the deposit agreement without your consent.
 If an amendment becomes effective and you continue to hold your ADSs, you will be bound by the deposit agreement as amended.